Google Spreadsheet - Our Spreadsheet has data regarding show dates, times when Neil had a guest host, best of show info, timeline dates, and more.

 In 1999 Yahoo! acquired Broadcast.com, which archived the Neil Rogers Show in the early days.
 We need many of the shows from December 30, 1997, to January 19, 1999.
 They will be in Real Audio format.
 Below is a list of URLs that might be clues as to what servers or backup archives these audio files might be found.
 Please help us recover these shows!

 Yahoo! will also have shows from 2000 to May 2002, which we need for our archives.
-I am absolutely convinced these shows exist somewhere on a Yahoo! server that the public does not have access to.
+I am absolutely convinced these shows exist somewhere on a backup of a Yahoo! server that the public does not have access to.